-We compensate officers, directors, key employees and consultants with stock-based compensation under the Image Sensing Systems, Inc. 2005 Stock Incentive Plan (the "2005 Plan") and the Image Sensing Systems, Inc. 2014 Stock Option and Incentive Plan (the "2014 Plan"), both of which were approved by our shareholders and are administered under the supervision of our Board of Directors.
-Although stock options granted under the 2005 Plan are still outstanding, the 2005 Plan expired, and the Company can no longer grant options or other awards under the 2005 Plan.
+We compensate officers, directors, key employees and consultants with stock-based compensation under the Image Sensing Systems, Inc. 2014 Stock Option and Incentive Plan (the "2014 Plan"), which was approved by our shareholders and is administered under the supervision of our Board of Directors.
+The Image Sensing Systems, Inc. 2005 Stock Incentive Plan (the "2005 Plan") expired in 2015, and there are no options or other awards outstanding under the 2005 Plan.
 Stock option awards are granted at exercise prices equal to the closing price of our stock on the day before the date of grant.
 Generally, options vest proportionally over periods of 3 to 5 years from the dates of the grant, beginning one year from the date of grant, and have a contractual term of 9 to 10 years.

 Compensation expense, net of estimated forfeitures, is recognized ratably over the vesting period.
-Stock-based compensation expense included in general and administrative expense for the years ended December 31, 2018 and 2017 was \$206,000 and \$301,000, respectively.
-At December 31, 2018, 122,876 shares were available for grant under the Company's stock option and incentive plan.
+Stock-based compensation expense included in general and administrative expense for the years ended December 31, 2019 and 2018 was \$219,000 and \$206,000, respectively.
+At December 31, 2019, 179,512 shares were available for grant under the Company's 2014 Plan.